 Liam Cornwall joined the TREAT team in March 2018 as a TREAT Entrepreneur Fellow.
-Here, Liam talks about utilizing his own learning about rehab device commercialization as a judge for the 2018 RESNA Student Design Competition.
+Here, Liam talks about utilizing his own learning about rehabilitation and assistive technology device commercialization as a judge for the 2018 RESNA Student Design Competition.

-TREAT has long been a supporter of RESNA, the Rehabilitation Engineering Society of North America.
-RESNA offers a network of clinicians, users, and other professionals to learn from, communicate with, and form and hone new ideas in order to develop the best rehabilitative and assistive technologies.
+For the past nine years, TREAT has partnered with RESNA, the Rehabilitation Engineering and Assistive Technology Society of North America, in support of their Student Design Competition.
+RESNA offers a network of clinicians, users, and other professionals to learn from, communicate with, and form and hone new ideas in order to develop rehabilitative and assistive technologies.
 Recently, I attended the RESNA Annual Conference in Arlington, VA, representing TREAT as a judge for the RESNA Student Design Competition.
 All of the finalists’ projects were ambitious and innovative and I enjoyed interacting with the teams and learning about their efforts.

 During my time with TREAT as an Entrepreneur Fellow, I have gained valuable knowledge about commercializing a device within the rehabilitation landscape.
 As someone who wants to commercialize an idea of their own, I had worked for quite a while spinning my wheels not knowing how to truly start.
 Now with an awareness of the hurdles to be overcome and different strategies to circumnavigate them, I was able to question the finalist teams to determine their level of knowledge of the commercialization process and what work they had done to explore the market need and opportunity.